JordanSchlick/OpenStorm/README.md

 ## Building
-1. Install Unreal Engine 5.2 and its dependencies
+1. Install Unreal Engine 5.2 and its dependencies.
+Newer engine version should work if you don't intend to modify the scene or materials.
 2. Clone the repo `git clone https://github.com/JordanSchlick/OpenStorm.git`
 3. Get submodules `git submodule update --init --recursive`
 4. Right click on the uproject file and generate visual studio project files